CannyBangbang/Basic-Algorithm-Scripting/README.md

 Some basic algorithm scripting made to complete FreeCodeCamp challenges.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache License - see the LICENSE file for details

 ## Acknowledgments
 FreeCodeCamp provided challange - FreeCodeCamp.com